 The client shall have fourteen (14) days from the date of the notice to file objections to the withdrawal.
-If the court enters an order permitting withdrawal, the client shall be notified at his last know address by the Clerk's Office of the effective date of the withdrawal; thereafter all notices or other papers may be served on the party directly by mail at the last known address of the party until new counsel enters an appearance.
-Ordinarily, the court will expect the filing of a Notice of Appearance by substitute counsel contemporaneous with the filing of the Motion to Withdraw.
+If the court enters an order permitting withdrawal, the client shall be notified at his last known address by the Clerk's Office of the effective date of the withdrawal; thereafter all notices or other papers may be served on the party directly by mail at the last known address of the party until new counsel enters an appearance.